ThomasWangJiaxin/thomaswangjiaxin.github.io/_pages/about.md

 - Methodologies: **Quantitative and Qualitative analysis - Bibliometrics, Topic Modeling**

-- Research Question: To review the current status and future trends of blockchain's integration with other frontier technologies, including Federated Learning and Artificial Intelligence (AI).
+- Research Question: To review the current status and future trends of blockchain's integration with other frontier technologies, including Federated Learning and AI.

 <!-- I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=Vm54jdoAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=Vm54jdoAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->